XenoAmess/EXsimple/README.md

           also,notice that if you use pypy3 instead of python3,it might run far faster.

           nuitka is even far more faster than pypy.but it is not so easy to use.

+# Acceleration solution
+A acceleration solution of this project is hold on: [SpeedyExsimple](https://github.com/XenoAmess/SpeedyExsimple).
+Which is used on dailypaste.com